WooCommerce vs Shopify: Who Comes Out On Top? (2022)

 Since WooCommerce is a plugin for WordPress, it comes with code that is SEO optimized and provides users with access to a massive amount of excellent SEO plugins.

-With these tools, you can improve your page rankings and boost your traffic and sales by adding metatags to your pages, customize your URLs, and follow the SEO guides for improving your website’s SEO and ranking.
+With these tools, you can improve your page rankings and boost your traffic and sales by adding metatags to your pages, customizing your URLs, and following the SEO guides to improve your website’s SEO and ranking.

-One of the most popular SEO plugins for WordPress and WooCommerce is Yoast, which is a powerful SEO tool and provides professional SEO guidance and support.
+One of the most popular SEO plugins for WordPress and WooCommerce is Yoast – a powerful SEO tool that provides professional SEO guidance and support.
 There are also hundreds of other SEO plugins available for WordPress WooCommerce you can choose from.

 While Shopify too has some excellent integrated SEO tools and a choice of SEO apps, the choice is much more limited when compared to WordPress WooCommerce.

 Reliable security is crucial for any site, especially for online stores that handle their customers’ personal and payment details.
-This is why we have reviewed the security which Shopify and WooCommerce provide as one of the main features in this head to head comparison.
+This is why we have reviewed the security that Shopify and WooCommerce provide as one of the main features in this head-to-head comparison.

-Since Shopify includes hosting in its ecommerce plans, and security is part of the hosting, you shouldn’t be worried about your online store’s safety when it comes to security breaches or hacking attacks.
+Since Shopify includes hosting in its eCommerce plans, and security is part of the hosting, you shouldn’t be worried about your online store’s safety regarding security breaches or hacking attacks.